 The two award categories for the Cartoonist Studio Prize are Graphic Novel of the Year and Web Comic of the Year.
-Finalists for each category will be announced the first week of February 2014.
-The two winning comics will be announced March 1, 2014.
+Finalists for each category will be announced in early February 2015.
+The two winning comics will be announced March 1, 2015.

 Eligible Graphic Novels must be written in (or translated into) English, published between January 1 and December 31 of the previous calendar year.
 Creators or publishers may submit a graphic novel for consideration by sending a physical copy of the book, along with a submission form, to: